Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-You can use the hll_hash function to convert data into the hll type, as in the following example:
+You can use the hll_hash function to convert data into the HLL type.
+Given the following data:

 1001|koga